mattermost/docs/source/boards/working-with-boards.rst

 To use this view, cards need to have the **Date** property added.

-If cards don't have a **Date** property, they'll be sorted and displayed by the card creation date (default).
-These cards can't be moved around the board until a **Date** property is added.
-This property can be a due date, milestone, and so on.
+If cards don't have a custom **Date** property, they'll be sorted and displayed by the card creation date (default).
+These cards can't be moved around the board until a custom **Date** property is added.

 .. note::